Green Lake's Historic Terrace Beach: like everywhere, if you dig deep enough, you kind find a little history...

 After Mace and Dollie Miller passed away in 2011, their son Jeff and his wife Debbie Lynn, and their daughter, Debbie Davis and her husband Tom, became owners of the property.
 This place was particularly special to Debbie, who loved living here in the summers as a teenager and helped Mace and Dollie clean cottages until their retirement.
 Debbie and Tom had held their wedding reception here in 1973, which was a special memory for both of them.
 After the deaths of her parents, Debbie, along with the help of her daughters, Wendy Long and Robyn Davis, rented the main house and the three cottages occasionally over the summers under the name “Lakeshore Retreat.”
 For the most part, though, immediate family took the opportunity to privately enjoy the property.

 In 2017, Jeff and Debbie Miller and Debbie and Tom Davis sold the property to Debbie and Tom’s daughter and son-in-law, Wendy and J. Douglas Long.
 Wendy’s first job had been helping her grandparents, Mace and Dollie Miller, clean cottages every Saturday morning in the summers from 1988 until Mace and Dollie retired in 1997.
 Like Wendy’s parents, Doug and Wendy had their own wedding reception here in 1997.
 From 2003 to 2006, while also raising a family, and fixing up a farmette, Doug and Wendy rented the cottages and apartments, and maintained the lake property during the summer while Wendy’s grandparents still lived in the main house.
-During this time, Doug and Wendy learned much from Mace and Dollie that will be invaluable to both as new owners.
+During this time, Doug and Wendy learned much from Mace and Dollie that has been invaluable to both as the new owners of this beautiful property.

 After much deliberation, Doug and Wendy decided to rename the property “Terrace Beach Retreat,” to reflect the historic name of this part of the lake.
 Since assuming ownership, Doug and Wendy have worked hard to restore and highlight what has made this beautiful property on Green Lake so unique and special for generations while updating the accommodations to be welcoming to today's vacationers.